Looking for steel drums for sale? Been there, done that. And I might be there soon again.

-Tenor steel drum is one single drum.
+Tenor steel drum is a single drum.
 There are basically two types of tenor steel drums, low tenor and high tenor.
-The only difference between this two is the pitch range.
+The only difference between these two is the pitch range.
 Both of them are commonly used by soloists.

-High tenor steel drum (also called as D tenor or soprano pan) has a pitch range from D4 to F#6.
-Even though high tenor steel drum is a lead instrument and normaly carries melody, can easily play harmonic role.
+The high tenor steel drum (also called as D tenor or soprano pan) has a pitch range from D4 to F#6.
+Even though high the tenor steel drum is a lead instrument and normally carries the melody, it can easily play the harmonic role.

-Another great thing about tenor steel drum is that is easy to transport and a bit more affordable than other types since you only need to buy one steel drum stand and one case.
+Another great thing about the tenor steel drum is that it’s easy to transport it and it’s a bit more affordable than the other types, since you only need to buy one steel drum stand and one case.

 Double tenor steel drums

-Double tenor have two drums and are less common comparing to other types.
-The great thing about double tenor is that can carry melody, a hormonic voice, for chords or counter melodies.
+Double tenors have two drums and are less common compared to the other types.
+The great thing about double tenor is that it can carry the melody, a harmonic voice, for chords or counter melodies.

-It’s pitch range is between F3 to B5 or two octaves.
-Since arrangement of the notes is not symmetrical, makes double tenor steel drum a bit more difficult to master than others.
+Its pitch range is between F3 to B5 or two octaves.
+Since arrangement of the notes is not symmetrical, that makes the double tenor steel drum a bit more difficult to master than the others.

 Double second steel drum

 Double second steel drums are my favorite.
 I love how versatile they are.
-You can play harmonic voices, lead, chords or counter melody.
-If you’ll play in a steel drum band or any other band, you’ll probably play melody lines.
+You can play harmonic voices, leads, chords or counter melodies.
+If you want to play in a steel drum band or any other band, you’ll probably play melody lines.

-Just like double tenor steel drum, double second also use two drums.
-However, both drums carries the notes of a whole-tone scale.
-This make them very popular among steel drum soloists.
+Just like the double tenor steel drum, double second also use two drums.
+However, both drums carry the notes of a whole-tone scale.
+This makes them very popular among steel drum soloists.

 Guitar steel drum

 The guitar steel drum uses 2 pans ranging from C#3 to F#5.
-It got it’s name because it is used mainly for strumming.
+It got its name for being used mainly for strumming.

 Bass Steel drum

 If you are planning to buy bass steel drums, then I hope you have a van.
-Most bass steel drums consist og 6, full sized 55 gallon drums.
-Rarely you’ll see that pannists use seven-bass, nine-bass and even rarely twelve-bass.
+Most bass steel drums consist of 6, full sized 55 gallon drums.

-Steel drums are one of those instruments you usually can’t buy in first music store around the corner.
+Steel drums are one of those instruments you can’t usually buy in the first music store you come across around the corner.
 They are also not that simple to fix, so it’s important to know how to find a well-tuned one.

 Finding used steel drum for sale can be time consuming and a bit tricky.
-Not only there is not a lot of places where you can buy it, you can also end up with shitty used steel drum if you don’t know what you are doing.
+Not only there are not a lot of places where you can buy it, you can also end up with a shitty used steel drum if you don’t know what you are doing.

 Let’s save buying tips and tricks for later and let’s talk about where you can actually find used steel drums for sale.
 This is where I usually look for them:

-Ebay and Craiglist might be the most obvious places where you would look for used steel drum for sale, but they come with few downsides that I don’t like that much.
-I’ll talk about this in few seconds.
+EBay and Craigslist might be the most obvious places where you would look for used steel drum for sale, but they come with few downsides that I don’t like that much.
+I’ll talk about this in a few seconds.

-The first steel drum I bought was used and I bought it on Craigslist.
+The first steel drum I bought was a used one and I bought it on Craigslist.
 That wasn’t the brightest decision I’ve made, since the drum was in much worse condition than described.

-If you decide to look for cheap steel drums for sale anyway, I would suggest to visit Amazon.
+If you decide to look for cheap steel drums for sale anyway, I would suggest visiting Amazon.
 You would be surprised how many steelpan drums you’ll find over there.